 From there, we turned around and backtracked through the mud out of the park.

-- view: 4.
+- view: 3.
 The highlight of the hike is the incredible view of the Celeste Waterfall as you descend the long switch backing stairs.
 I creates a feel of a gem reveling itself in the jungle.
 However, we were one of the first to be in the park and it does seem to get very busy as the day progresses which may take away from that feeling.
 This was my favorite hike of the trip and on the boarder of a 4 rating.
 However, I don’t think I’d return here over exploring other places in the world.

 - difficulty: 2.
 There is some mild elevation change, but a major portion of it is in the mud making it more difficult.
 However, the park is actively installing honeycomb blocks to form a path when we were there.